illinoistech-itm/jhajek/itmo-544/mp2/mp2.md

 https://aws.amazon.com/ec2/vm-import

+## Software Pre-reqs

+* Need to install AWS CLI on your ho

 ## Pre-req steps to set up AWS configuration

 Follow these steps first to configure AWS to be ready to receive your OVA file: